SpindlySpider/UoP-AI-CW/README.md

 Each **individual** in the population represents a complete gait.
 Each gait (chromosome) consists of **8 legs × 3 joints = 24 genes**.

+Each side (left and right) has two unique sine waves per joint, for a total of six.
+The pattern follows an A, B, A, B sequence, meaning the rear legs on each side simply repeat the motion of the front legs instead of mirroring them.

 #### Gene Encoding
 Each joint’s motion is represented by a **sine-wave function** characterized by five parameters: